geeksblabla/geeksblabla.com/blablas/ep43/index.md

 0:00 - Introduction

-0:05 -  Can you give us a brief look into what inspired you when you were young?
+0:03 -  Can you give us a brief look into what inspired you when you were young?

-0:10 - Did family or friends influence your decision to get into games or was this something you became interested in on your own?
+0:05 - Did family or friends influence your decision to get into games or was this something you became interested in on your own?

-0:16 - What was the first game you worked on?
+0:09 - What was the first game you worked on?

-0:21 - And how was your experience working on games in morocco?
+0:13 - And how was your experience working on games in morocco?

-0:26 - Did you work with companies who are 100% into gaming products?
+0:16 - Did you work with companies who are 100% into gaming products?

+0:20 - Did you have a mentor ?

-0:31 - Are there any classic or current games/films that changed your creative vision or that stand out to you as must play/watch and why
+0:23 - Are there any classic or current games/films that changed your creative vision or that stand out to you as must play/watch and why

-0:37 - Have you been impressed or surprised by any recently?
+0:24 - Have you been impressed or surprised by any recently?

-0:43 -Is there a favorite project or game title you’ve worked on recently and what made it fun for you personally?
+0:26 -Is there a favorite project or game title you’ve worked on recently and what made it fun for you personally?

-0:48 - Is working with an international team a game changer in your career and your learning path?
+1:04 - Is working with an international team a game changer in your career and your learning path?

 1:05 - and how is it to work in a very well known company?

-1:12 - What is your favorite part of game development?
+1:07 - What is your favorite part of game development, and the worst parts?

-1:22 - What were your hardest problems during the development of the game and how did you solve them?
+1:13 - What were your hardest problems during the development of the game and how did you solve them?

-1:34 - What are the skills that an optimum newbie should possess in order to work efficiently and effectively in this domain?
+1:17 - What are the skills that an optimum newbie should possess in order to work efficiently and effectively in this domain?

-1:40 - What would be the best advice you would give to someone who wants to take a video game idea from the paper and develop it into a full game?
+1:23 - What would be the best advice you would give to someone who wants to take a video game idea from the paper and develop it into a full game?

-1:52 - What’s the deal with cheat codes?
+1:28 - What’s the deal with cheat codes?

 1:58 - Wrap up and Goodbye.